JAAlvarado-Montes/transyto/README.rst

 Citing
 ------

-If you find transito useful in your research, please cite it and give us a GitHub star!
+If you find Tránsito useful in your research, please cite it and give us a GitHub star!
 Please read the citation instructions at `https:// <https://>`_.